gdiet/backup/README.md

 ## Why Is DedupFS Better Than ...

-Whether or not DedupFS really is better than any other backup software depends mostly on how you like it and how you use it.
+Whether DedupFS really is better than any other backup software depends mostly on how you like it and how you use it.
 Here are the main things why **I** like DedupFS better than all alternatives I have found so far:

 * DedupFS is fast at writing and reading backups (at least for personal requirements).
-* DedupFS is lightweight, meaning it's easy to install and to run and it needs little RAM compared to other deduplication software.
+* DedupFS is lightweight, meaning it's easy to install and to run, and it needs little RAM compared to other deduplication software.
 * DedupFS uses a simple storage format, so you know that IF something goes horribly wrong there is still a good chance to retrieve most of the stored data.
 * "Delete" in DedupFS is a two-step process, so if you accidentally deleted important files from your backups, they are not lost until you explicitly run the "reclaim space" utilities.
 * DedupFS automatically creates and keeps backups of the file tree and metadata database, so if necessary you can restore the dedup file system to earlier states.